voxpupuli/puppet-nomad/REFERENCE.md

 Data type: `Hash[String[1], String]`

-Array of optional environment variables that should be passed to nomad
+Hash of optional environment variables that should be passed to nomad

 Default value: `{}`